 You'll also find several private parking lots throughout Penticton, which are operated by Diamond Parking.

 Disability parking spaces are placed to ensure those with disabilities have access to all amenities.
-Only those with a valid disability placard can park in these spaces.
+Only those with a valid disability placard can park in these spaces and are exempt to paid parking, however timed parking zones still apply.
 To obtain a disability parking placard, contact SPARC BC.

 Fees to park your vehicle with attached boat trailers are in effect as of May 1 for the Skaha Lake on-site lot and on-street parking South Main Street.
 See the map of permitted locations.